lopatovsky/HMMs/README.md

 =======

 HMMs is the **Hidden Markov Models library** for *Python*.
-It is easy to use, **general purpose** library, implementing all the important submethods needed for the training, examining and experimenting with the data models.
+It is easy to use **general purpose** library implementing all the important submethods needed for the training, examining and experimenting with the data models.